SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

+Talk about how you succeed and get soc loyalty at the point where the person, "Sees themself as a debater".

+---
 I hope everything so far has been able to empower you with ideas and vision to tackle challenges that will arise.

 > If you reached all the way here, I admire your effort and commitment to the Debsoc.
 The determination and the attention span to read my ginormous Yap.